 What Is a Sabbatical and Why You Might Need One

-The word "sabbatical" is derived from the word "Sabbath" which means a day of rest.
-Some people think only those in ministry deserve a sabbatical, but that is far from the truth.
-Anyone who works all the time is entitled to a sabbatical.
+The word "sabbatical" is derived from the word "sabbath," which means a day of rest.
+Some people think that only those who work in ministry deserve a sabbatical, but that is far from the truth.
+Anyone who works is entitled to a sabbatical.

-The real definition of sabbatical is an extended period of time away from a person's usual work for the purposes of rest, training, travel, or for other reasons.
-The break is intended for the person to return to his usual position being renewed physically, mentally and spiritually.
+The real definition of a sabbatical is an extended period of time away from a person's usual work for the purposes of rest, training, travel, or for other reasons.
+The break is intended to enable a person to return to his usual position being renewed physically, mentally, and spiritually.

 It is not unusual to want to get away from your job to get a fresh start.
-A vacation won’t help very much because you will need an extended break from your surrounding, including some people.
+A vacation won’t help as much because you need an extended and dramatic break from your usual routine.

-A sabbatical is different from a vacation even though travel may be involved.
-Vacations are taken mostly for pleasure.
-They are much shorter.
-A sabbatical is an extended period of time that could last from a couple of months to a year or longer.
+A sabbatical is different from a vacation, even though travel may be involved.
+Vacations are taken mostly for pleasure and are usually much shorter.
+A sabbatical will last for an extended period of time—a couple of months to a year or longer.

-Sometimes sabbaticals have an estimated end date, but they don't have to be.
-Often the date is not determined in advance as a vacation is.
+Sometimes, sabbaticals have an estimated end date, but they don't have to.
+Often the date is not determined in advance, as a vacation is.

 Usually 2 weeks

 For research, training, to write a book, to achieve something

 For pleasure, relaxation, and fun